SUNET/cnaas-nms/docs/reporef/index.rst

     * masklength_range: Optional string defining range of prefixes to match, ex: 24-32 or 32-32

 - routing_policies: Dictionary of {<name>, <entry>}:

+  * By default merges global and group settings, see :ref:`configuration_environment_ref`.

   * statements: List of: